 The steamer has a plastic water chamber which houses a heating element.
 A plastic hose leads from the chamber to a flat plastic handle a little larger than your hand (known as a steam plate).

-Once you’ve added hot or cold water to the chamber (hot or boiling water is best to reduce waiting time) and switched it on, the steam travels down the plastic hose and out into the plate, which you hold against the wall for a few seconds to allow the steam to penetrate the wallpaper to loosen the paste.
+Once you’ve added warm or cold water to the chamber (warm is best to reduce waiting time) and switched it on, the steam travels down the plastic hose and out into the plate, which you hold against the wall for a few seconds to allow the steam to penetrate the wallpaper to loosen the paste.

 Once the steam has soaked in and started breaking down the adhesive holding the paper to the wall, you go at it with your scraper.